Become the best leader you can be through our comprehensive leadership program

 Schedule (Current schedule for Freshmen)

 All activities for our Freshmen and Sophomore cadets are self contained within Friday.
 Below is a sample schedule for our Freshmen.
+For an accurate schedule, please view the application page.

 What are Cross-town Schools: These schools are universities that have formal academic agreements with UC Berkeley, but do not have their own AFROTC program.